Diverse multicultural students celebrating graduation

 What Is Dual Enrollment?

-Dual enrollment lets high school students take real college courses. online and on their own schedule. while still finishing high school.
+Dual enrollment lets your students take real college courses, online and on a flexible schedule, while still finishing high school.
 Every course counts toward both a high school diploma and a college degree.
-It's been part of the U.S. education system since the 1950s, and Leading Connection makes it accessible to learners worldwide.
+It has been part of the U.S. education system since the 1950s, and Leading Connection makes it available to organizations and their learners worldwide.

 Real College Credit